swcarpentry/shell-novice/reference.md

 ## Filesystem hierarchy

 The following is an overview of a standard Unix filesystem.
-The exact hierarchy depends on the platform, so you may not see exactly the same files/directories on your computer:
+The exact hierarchy depends on the platform.
+Your file/directory structure may differ slightly:

 ![Linux filesystem hierarchy](fig/standard-filesystem-hierarchy.svg)